mpast/mobileAudit/README.md

 ### Integrations

-- Virus Total (API v3): it checks if there has been an scan of the APK and extract all its information.
+#### Virus Total (API v3)

+It checks if there has been an scan of the APK and extract all its information.
 Also, there is the possibility of uploading the APK is selected a property in the environment (Disabled by default).

-- Defect Dojo (API v2): it is possible to upload the findings to the defect manager.
+#### Defect Dojo (API v2)

+It is possible to upload the findings to the defect manager.

+#### MalwareDB

-- MalwareDB: it checks in the database if there are URLs in the APK that are related with Malware.
+It checks in the database if there are URLs in the APK that are related with Malware.

-### Install
+### Installation

 Using Docker-compose: